redeye93/USC-Data-Mining-INF-553/README.md

 The scope of this assignment is to get familiarized with spark in scala.
 This assignment is based on simple tasks such as reading the csv files, statistical calculations on the data read from the files.
 Check out the pdf for more details.

 ## Assignment 2
 This assignment deals with the build of the recommendation system using the Model based CF. First we build the recommendation system using spark MLlib and then we construct our own User based CF recommendation system that runs with in the given time threshold and limited RMSE.
+The User based CF model achieves RMSE of 1.04 on the given dataset.

 ## Assignment 3
 Implementing SON algorithm to find the frequent itemsets within the given threshold.
 We run this algorithm on a data set created from yelp challenge.